niteshpolicy29/game/README.md

 ## Game Objective

 Guide the candy ball through a haunted Halloween night to reach the trick-or-treat bag at the end.
-Avoid the cursed bats that patrol the platforms - their touch is deadly!
-Use checkpoints to save your progress.
-You have 3 lives to complete the journey.
+Navigate across platforms and gaps, avoiding the cursed bats that patrol the level - their touch is deadly!
+Transform into marshmallow form to float slowly across large gaps.
+Complete the journey to collect your candy!

 ## Technical Details